Overview

 The program aims to serve as a hub that connects classes, service and outreach opportunities across colleges, schools, and departments.
 Consequently, students can discover a stimulating field of critical and academic research, engage in an exciting platform on which to link different fields of study, and become part of outreach/community networks in which they will grow to become outstanding, conscientious leaders in their respective careers.

-The US LS Program offers course work that meets the ISU U.S. Cultures and Communities requirement and also offers a 15 credit U.S. Latino/a Studies Minor.
+The USLS Program offers course work that meets the ISU U.S. Cultures and Communities requirement and also offers a 15-credit U.S. Latino/a Studies Minor.

-U.S. Latina/o/x Studies Program Student Learning Outcomes
+U.S. Latino/a Studies Program Student Learning Outcomes

-Upon the completion of their program of study, students with an interdisciplinary studies major in U.S. Latino/a/x Studies will demonstrate proficiency in four goal areas: Communication, Cross-Cultural Literacy, Critical Thinking, and Lifelong Learning Skills.
+Upon the completion of their program of study, students with an interdisciplinary studies major in U.S. Latino/a Studies will demonstrate proficiency in four goal areas: Communication, Cross-Cultural Literacy, Critical Thinking, and Lifelong Learning Skills.

 - Communication: Key communication skills, including written, oral, and digital.
 Understanding textual and media sources and ability to apply media literacy to cross-cultural analysis.
 Working knowledge of social scientific and/or humanistic approaches in the field.